 - Efforts to identify contaminated regions and water supplies

 - The cost effectiveness of different methods for removing PFAS from contaminated areas

 On Feb.
 26, 2020, the EPA press office released an update on their action plan, which included:

 - A preliminary determination to regulate PFOA and PFOS in drinking water

-- A supplemental proposal to ensure new uses of persistent long-chain PFAS chemicals in surface coatings cannot be manufactured or imported into the United States without notification and review
+- A supplemental proposal to ensure new uses of persistent long-chain PFAS in surface coatings cannot be made or imported into the U.S. without notification and review under TSCA

 - A new validated method to accurately test for 11 additional PFAS in drinking water

-- Interim recommendations for addressing groundwater contaminated with PFOS and PFOA, providing guidance for federal cleanup programs
+- Recommendations for addressing groundwater contaminated with PFOS and PFOA, providing guidance for federal cleanup programs

 - $4.8 million in funding for research on managing PFAS in agriculture